marcusoftnet/marcusoftnet.github.io/_posts/2007-11-07-how-do-i-great-instruction-resource.md

 blogger_orig_url: http://www.marcusoft.net/2007/11/how-do-i-great-instruction-resource.html
 ---

-During the last days i have run into more and more of the "How-do-I"-videos from Microsoft.
+During the last days I have run into more and more of the "How-do-I"-videos from Microsoft.
 They are really a great resource for getting fast introduction on a subject from everything to <span id="SPELLING_ERROR_0" class="blsp-spelling-error">Silverlight to